HexKitties/CMPUT355HexKitties/README.md

   - You can play with your friend
   - Train hex AI and play versus our AI player trained using MCTS
   - able to export and reuse trained files
+  - implement using Python with UI in Pygame

 # New Features!